asaboor-gh/Vasp2Visual/README.md

 ```

 ---

-## Version2 is Here!
-> Version2 provides extra commands like `Export-VR2 -switches` which accepts path to vasprun file and returns the files irrespetive you have ISPIN 1 or 2.
-It creates data in both cases automatically which you can use for plotting (currently spin-polarized plots not available, but you have data to make your own).

---

 - A separate python module [pivotpy](https://massgh.github.io/pivotpy/) is under developement.
 The difference between powershell and python versions is data files and objects in memory respectively.